Šibenik: 19th and 20th century

+At the beginning of the 19th century, Šibenik society was considered class-based.
+They ate mainly barley products and various vegetables.
+Until the arrival of the French government, poor people lived in difficult living conditions in Šibenik.
+With the arrival of the French government on the territory of Šibenik, modernization began, which also brought a new system of social values and attempted to eliminate inequality among the citizens of Šibenik who belonged to different classes.
+The hospital was renovated, and citizens could use it free of charge.
+In the 1870s, Šibenik began to experience even greater prosperity, and this period of Šibenik's history is called the "Šupuk era".
+At that time, Šibenik was promised a railway that would connect Šibenik with other cities and thus facilitate trade.
+One of the most important features of Šibenik's development in the 19th century is considered to be the construction of a hydroelectric power plant on the Krka River on August 28, 1895.
+Possession of a larger amount of electricity only meant accelerated development of Šibenik and enabled the development of various manufacturing and craft facilities.

 During World War I, the Austro-Hungarian navy used the port facilities of Šibenik, and the light cruisers and destroyers which escaped the Allied force after the battle of Cape Rodoni (or Gargano) returned to safety in the city, where some battleships were based.
 After the war Šibenik was occupied by the Kingdom of Italy until 12 June 1921 within the framework of the occupation of the eastern Adriatic.
 As a result of the Treaty of Rapallo, the Italians gave up their claim to the city and it became a part of the Kingdom of Serbs, Croats and Slovenes.
 After World War I, the exodus of the Dalmatian Italians from the city began.
 During World War II, Šibenik was annexed by Italy and was part of the Italian Governorate of Dalmatia from 1941 to 1943 being part of the province of Zara.
 Communist partisans liberated Šibenik on 3 November 1944.

 After World War II it became a part of the SFR Yugoslavia until Croatia declared independence in 1991.

 During the Croatian War of Independence (1991–95), Šibenik was heavily attacked by the Yugoslav People's Army and Serbian paramilitary troops.
 Although under-armed, the nascent Croatian army and the people of Šibenik managed to defend the city.
 The battle lasted for six days (16–22 September), often referred to as the "September battle".
 The bombings damaged numerous buildings and monuments, including the dome of the Šibenik Cathedral of St James and the 1870-built theatre building.

 In an August 1995 military operation, the Croatian Army defeated the Serb forces and reconquered the occupied areas, which allowed the region to recover from the war and continue to develop as the centre of Šibenik-Knin county.
 Since then, the damaged areas of the city have been fully restored.